 I couldn’t put my head around this, Sri Lankan people love colours, tones are omnipresent on the island, and such everyday items as bikes are only black?!
 Until now I do not know why those bikes are not painted to match the rest of Sri Lankan universe?!
 And knowing how annoying my OCD can be at times, this subject will be bothering me for many years to come :)

-6. All money are different.
+6. All money is different.

 At first, I had an impression that all banknotes in Sri Lanka may be different (but that was impossible in the logical world) after a while I started to understand there are three different groups of banknotes.
 All of them issued in different times by different institutions.